novaTopFlex/ntserver/README.md

 Driver repositories
 -------------------

-Since Redhat had deleted and banned all X11Libre repositories from freedesktop.org, the driver repositories are now moved to GitHub:
+Since Red Hat had deleted and banned all X11Libre repositories from freedesktop.org, the driver repositories are now moved to GitHub:

 | Driver | Git repository |